Delta Lake supports most of the options provided by Spark DataFrame read and write APIs for performing batch reads and writes on tables.

 null.
 Table history is retained for 30 days.

-The Data sidebar provides a visual view of this detailed table information and history for Databricks Delta tables.
+The Data sidebar provides a visual view of this detailed table information and history for Delta Lake tables.
 In addition to the table schema and sample data, you can click the History tab to see the table history that displays with